tadamuscom/wpui/readme.md

 #### Props
 The dynamic variables that can be passed to the component.
 ##### logoLink
 The image that will be added to the logo image element.
-Default: https://account.tadamus.com/wp-content/uploads/2023/11/Tadamus-logo-300-60-px.png
 ##### logoURL
 The link that will be added to the logo.
 Default: https://tadamus.com
 ### pageTitle